roddunne/firestick-mandelbrot/README.md

 ### Description

-This is an Android TV application, for visualizing the Mandelbrot set, intended to be run on an Amazon Firestick 2.
+This is an Android TV application, for visualizing the Mandelbrot set, intended to be run on an Amazon FireStick 2.

 ### Motivation

 Inspired by Sverrir Berg's go example.  https://github.com/sverrirab/mandelbrot-go

-Weekend effort to get a basic application onto my new Amazon Fire Stick 2.
+Weekend effort to get a basic application onto my new Amazon FireStick 2.

 ### High Level Build Instructions